GuiLucas/3-column-preview-card-component-main/README.md

 ### What I learned

+#### Overflow

-I was not able to get the border radius propriety for the container of all the cards because the ```html <div class="card"></div>``` on top of it was overflowing.
-At first tried to give each card a custom border only on top left and bottom left but found that we can use ```css overflow: hidden; ``` as best practice.
+I was not able to get the border radius propriety for the container of all the cards because the ``` <div class="card"></div>``` on top of it was overflowing.
+At first tried to give each card a custom border only on top left and bottom left but found that we can use ```overflow: hidden; ``` as best practice.

+#### Mix-blend-mode

-Instead of changing every button font-color for each card, that would create code repetion, I found that we can use the following propriety to have the same color background of the parent element:
+Instead of changing every button ```font-color``` for each card, that would create code repetion, I found that we can use the following propriety to have the same color background of the parent element:

 ```css
 .button{